 Athlete Ally educates athletic communities at all levels — sport governing bodies, teams, and individual athletes — to understand obstacles to inclusion for LGBTQ people in sports and how they can build inclusive communities on their teams or within their organizations.
 We hold trainings across the country on college campuses, with front office staff of major sports leagues and institutions like the NBA, NCAA and the MLB and with individual athletes.
 We have partnered with teams in major cities like Seattle, New York, and Washington D.C., to host Pride Nights and raise awareness about LGBTQ issues.
-In 2018, we will be launching an online curriculum so coaches and athletic departments will be able to learn about critical issues facing LGBTQ athletes and build concrete skills on how to create an inclusive environment for all.
+In 2018, we launched Champions of Inclusion, an online curriculum providing coaches and athletic departments with education and resources around critical issues facing LGBTQ athletes and tools for creating an inclusive environment for all.

 We Change Sport Policy

 Athlete Ally works to ensure athletic communities are as LGBTQ inclusive as they should be.
 We work closely with teams and institutions like the NCAA to develop clear and accessible policies around LGBTQ inclusion.
 In 2012, we co-authored with Dr. Pat Griffin the NCAA’s first LGBTQ equality guide — Champions for Equality — for college coaches, athletes, and administrators.
 In 2017, we launched the Athletic Equality Index (AEI) to measure LGBTQ inclusion policies and practices in the NCAA’s Power Five conferences.
 With plans to update the AEI every year and add 90 additional schools in 2018, the AEI provides an invaluable baseline so we can continue to push for LGBTQ inclusive policies at all colleges and universities across the nation.